 A: Yes.
 For additional information please refer to: Engineering Data & Specifications to view formulas used for predicting the performance of V-band joints.
 These mathematical equations deal with internal pressure, bending moment, and axial tension as they affect a clamped joint either individually, or in conjunction with one another.
 For assistance, please use our contact us form or contact the Clampco engineering staff at (330) 336-8850.

 Q: How can I predict what effects temperature, fatigue, creep, and harmonic vibration will have on the joint?

 A: As stated above, there is an extensive history of the use of Clampco V-band clamps in many joints under a wide variety of service conditions.
 For this reason, it is impossible to project performance for those applications falling outside of the predictable range.
 In these instances, the end user should establish a bench test incorporating, as nearly as possible, the actual conditions the joint will see in service.

 Q: What is the best way to approach hose connections that fluctuate in pressure or temperature while in service?

-A: Clampco has numerous spring-loaded band clamps designed to compensate for pressure and temperature fluctuations in all types of hose assemblies.
+A: Clampco has numerous spring-loaded band clamps configured to compensate for pressure and temperature fluctuations in all types of hose assemblies.
 When these fluctuations cause hose lines to expand or contract, Clampco spring-loaded band clamps adjust accordingly to provide constant band tension.